NinesStack/nmesos/README.md

 ## Support to deprecate env_vars

-When you do not need an env_var anymore, it is hard to remove it from the deployment config right away, because you might need to rollback to a previous version of the service that still needs that env_var (and yes, strictly speaking you could say that the deployment config should/could also be rolled back, but then you might loose other changes that you had to make to the config and ... my experience is you do not want to fiddle with that while you are in the middle of a production outage).
+When you do not need an `env_var` anymore, it is hard to remove it from the deployment config right away, because you might need to rollback to a previous version of the service that still needs that `env_var` (and yes, strictly speaking you could say that the deployment config should/could also be rolled back, but then you might loose other changes that you had to make to the config and ... my experience is you do not want to fiddle with that while you are in the middle of a production outage).

-To make this easier/work `nmesos` supports an annotation to deprecate env_vars ...
+To make this easier/work `nmesos` supports an annotation to deprecate `env_vars` ...

 ```
-nmesos_version: '0.1.2'
+nmesos_version: '0.2.20'
 common:
   resources:
     memoryMb: 128